Accident and Sickness Medical Insurance Program

 back to top

-28. If I have to go to a hospital, will Europ Assistance give them a payment deposit so that I can be admitted?
+29. If I have to go to a hospital, will GMMI or Europ Assistance give them a payment deposit so that I can be admitted?

-Europ Assistance can authorize a hospital admission deposit unless there is clear indication that the situation is not an emergency
+Both GMMI and Europ Assistance can authorize an emergency hospital admission deposit unless there is clear indication that the situation is not an emergency.

 You should be prepared to pay for non-emergency expenses and submit a claim to the claims administrator later if necessary.